Mahim-111/Lab-0-Markdown/README.md

 * The Lord of the Rings

 1. The Fellowship of the Ring

- -The Ring Sets Out
+  1.The Ring Sets Out
- -The Ring Goes South
+  2.The Ring Goes South

 1. The Two Towers

-  - The Treason of Isengard
+  1. The Treason of Isengard
-  - The Ring Goes East
+  2. The Ring Goes East

 1. The Return of the King

-  - The War of the Ring
+  1. The War of the Ring
-  - The End of the Third Age
+  2. The End of the Third Age